carlosolarte/RESPEG/examples/json/README.md

 ## Valid files
 The original (valid) JSON files where taken from [this repository](https://github.com/RichardHightower/json-parsers-benchmark).
-The files are in the directory `./yes`
+The files are in the directory `./yes`.

 ## Generating the benchmarks
-For each valid input file, 10 incorrect files are generated where at most 10 characters (`} ]`) are deleted.
+For each valid input file, 10 incorrect files were generated where at most 10 characters (`} ]`) are deleted.